 Flying out from Kuala Lumpur and arriving hungry, in France’s second largest city after Paris, my travel partner and I ditched the hotel’s welcome drink, for a welcome soup.

-The mishmash of lanes and sloping cobbled streets that narrow down to an end where people laze in an open square sitting, chatting and sipping wine, while scrambling waiters walk to and fro taking orders and suggesting the plat du jour.
+The mishmash of lanes and sloping cobbled streets that narrow down to an open square, where people laze; sitting, chatting and sipping wine, while scrambling waiters walk to and fro taking orders and suggesting the plat du jour.
 Of course, no one can ever resist partaking of the local favorite, the region’s signature dish – bouillabaisse.
 To them, it is a serious business.
 To make a good one, it has to include all four essential elements: the bony rockfish, rascasse along with three other kinds (sometimes shellfish).
-Then there’s the urgency for the fish to be fresh together with olive oil and saffron.
+Then there’s the urgency for the fish to be fresh and cooked with olive oil and saffron.
 Although readily available throughout the city, reserving a table is a constant challenge.

 Its origin suggests that from an ordinary fishermen’s stew, cooked from the scraps of their catch, the recipe was refined during the 19th century as more restaurants opened along the old port.
 At the time a few bourgeois housewives were seduced into adding a dash of provençal seasoning to the stew.

 On most occasions, bouillabaisse is served in two segments.
 The first part revolves around the broth or the soupe de poisson.
 This rich tomato mixture is flavored by saffron, fennel and herbs.
-To perfectly create an authentic flavor, it is accompanied with rouille (a chili-pepper and garlic-like paste) spread on the crouton and with a soupcon of cheese on top letting it melt slowly within the soup.
+To perfectly create an authentic flavor, it is accompanied with rouille (a chili-pepper and garlic-like paste) spread on a crouton with a soupcon of cheese on top that melts slowly into the soup.
 One can also dip toasted bread into the soup and enjoy a good bite before the bread gets soggy.
 The second part is serving the platter of cooked fish halfway submerged in broth and sliced potatoes.
 Unlike normal soup that is served as starters, bouillabaisse is a main course meal itself.

 As we sit on the wooden rickety Rococo-styled stool murmuring excitedly to each other, my travel partner tells me that from here on in, we are about to become amateur soup enthusiasts.
 Unlike the tea ceremony in Japan or in China, there is no ritual involved.
 Tradition however is imperative.
 When eating bouillabaisse, everyone is reminded where to rest one’s spoon between bites and how to politely eat the last bit of soup from the bowl – sipping and never slurping.